German Americans: Assimilation

-The apparent disappearance of German American identity
+Apparent disappearance of German American identity

 German Americans are no longer a conspicuous ethnic group.
 As Melvin G. Holli puts it, "Public expression of German ethnicity is nowhere proportionate to the number of German Americans in the nation's population.
 Almost nowhere are German Americans as a group as visible as many smaller groups.
 Two examples suffice to illustrate this point: when one surveys the popular television scene of the past decade, one hears Yiddish humor done by comedians; one sees Polish, Greek, and East European detective heroes; Italian-Americans in situation comedies; and blacks such as the Jeffersons and Huxtables.
 But one searches in vain for quintessentially German-American characters or melodramas patterned after German-American experiences. ...
 A second example of the virtual invisibility is that, though German Americans have been one of the largest ethnic groups in the Chicago area (numbering near one-half million between 1900 and 1910), no museum or archive exists to memorialize that fact.
 On the other hand, many smaller groups such as Lithuanians, Poles, Swedes, Jews, and others have museums, archives, and exhibit halls dedicated to their immigrant forefathers".

 But this inconspicuousness was not always the case.
 By 1910, German Americans had created their own distinctive, vibrant, prosperous German-language communities, referred to collectively as "Germania".
 According to historian Walter Kamphoefner, a "number of big cities introduced German into their public school programs".
 Indianapolis, Cincinnati, Cleveland and other cities "had what we now call two-way immersion programs: school taught half in German, half in English".
 This was a tradition which continued "all the way down to World War I".
 According to Kamphoefner, German "was in a similar position as the Spanish language is in the 20th and 21st century"; it "was by far the most widespread foreign language, and whoever was the largest group was at a definite advantage in getting its language into the public sphere".
 Kamphoefner has come across evidence that as late as 1917, a German version of "The Star-Spangled Banner" was still being sung in public schools in Indianapolis.